SealedSeal/4CD-Tech-32x32/README.md

 This resourcepack is based on Faithful 32x32, adding textures to items and blocks from other mods to complete initial resourcepack

 --------------------------------------------------------------------------------
+v1.2.1

++ Added textures for resin, plant ball, circuits, cf powder, and reinforced glass from IC2
++ Fixed soul lantern not being replaced with new textures

 v1.2

 + Added textures for wrenches from TE, BC, Forestry